jring-o/nodes/README.md

 ## What is DeSci Nodes?

-Nodes is a tool for creating research objects - a type of verifiable scientific publication that combine manuscripts, code, data and more into coherent unit of knowledge.
+Nodes is a tool for creating research objects - a type of verifiable scientific publication that combine manuscripts, code, data and more into a coherent unit of knowledge.

 Nodes are published on a decentralized (“Open State”) repository that provides open content resolution, storage, provenance, data cataloguing, secure PIDs, and compute capabilities.